Clinton wins Wet Seal board seats, company sale seen likely

 Revenue fell 9 percent to $135 million in the second quarter.

+Shares of the Foothill Ranch, California-based company closed at $3.14 on the Nasdaq on Friday.

-Reporting by Arpita Mukherjee and Juhi Arora in Bangalore; Editing by Saumyadeb Chakrabarty
+Reporting by Arpita Mukherjee, Juhi Arora & Chris Peters in Bangalore; Editing by Saumyadeb Chakrabarty